LiamJCates/Programming-Notes/C++/Values.md

+We call the types that can be built from the fundamental types (§1.4), the const modifier (§1.6), and the declarator operators (§1.7) built-in types

+Types built out of other types using C++’s abstraction mechanisms are called user-defined types.
+They are referred to as classes and enumerations.
+User defined types can be built out of both built-in types and other user-defined types.

+The type qualifiers provide additional information about the variables they precede.

+const Objects of type const cannot be changed by your program during execution.

+volatile tells the compiler that a variable's value may be changed in ways not explicitly specified by the program.

+restrict  A pointer qualified by restrict is initially the only means by which the object it points to can be accessed.
+Only C99 adds a new type qualifier called restrict.

 ## initialization
 The = form is traditional and dates back to C, but if in doubt, use the general {}-list form.